DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 # ROSbot - quick start #

-ROSbot is an autonomous, open source robot platform running on CORE2-ROS controller.
+ROSbot 2.0 and ROSbot 2.0 PRO are autonomous, open source robot platforms running on CORE2-ROS controller.
 It can be used as a learning platform for Robot Operating System as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.

 If you don't have one, you can purchase it <a href="https://store.husarion.com/">here</a>.